ThemeMix/genesis-pro-thememix/README.md

 ## Changelog

+### 1.0.3
+* Fixing BuddyPress related PHP notices in the Customizer

 ### 1.0.2

 * Fixing bug/fatal error when the plugin was activated but the theme switched away from Genesis.